 Part 11 requirements that directly affect clinical trial e-signatures:

-• Two-component authentication: Non-biometric signatures must use at least two identification components, such as a username and password (Section 11.200).
+- Two-component authentication: Non-biometric signatures must use at least two distinct identification components, such as a username and password, used together at the time of signing (Section 11.200).

-• Signature meaning: Every signature must include the printed name of the signer, the date and time, and the purpose of the signature (Section 11.50).
+- Signature meaning: Every signature must include the printed name of the signer, the date and time with time zone, and the purpose of the signature (Section 11.50).

-• Audit trail: A secure, immutable, time-stamped audit trail must record every signature action (Section 11.10(e)).
+- Audit trail: A secure, computer-generated, time-stamped audit trail must record every signature action (Section 11.10(e)).

 European Union: EU Clinical Trials Regulation 536/2014